About The Program

 Participation in a cohort-based support group and peer learning community over the course of 10 months

 “Joining the Themtorship Program was one of the best decisions I made in my college application process.
 I am very thankful that I was granted the opportunity to work with such hardworking individuals.”

 “When I first joined I was clueless about the college process and was beyond stressed.
 However, everyone had a positive mindset and there were weekly meetings where we went over financial aid, scholarships, UC applications, and more.”

 “As a student who is not only first generation, but also undocumented, I knew that I was going to need some help during the college process.
 But luckily the program was there to help me throughout the way.”

 Words From The Founder

-"The Themtorship Program is a virtual space for Central Valley students that are entering higher education to find support, guidance, and understanding.
-Not only will you be paired with a Themtor for extensive 1on1 help, you'll also have access to an entire community of people ready to help answer any questions, provide feedback, and extend an endless amount of resources.
+"The Themtorship Program is a space for Central Valley students that are entering higher education to find support, guidance, and understanding.
+Not only will you be paired with a Themtor for extensive 1on1 help, receive a free laptop, and a $500 scholarship, but you'll also have access to an entire community of people ready to help answer any questions, provide feedback, and extend an endless amount of resources.
 Join us and apply to become a part of this Central Valley student community striving to make higher education more accessible."